The making of a form of knotted lace using thread and a small shuttle.

 Tatting as we know it today emerged in the first half of the 19th century.
 The new availability of fine mercerised threads from 1835 encouraged a burgeoning of lacecrafts of all sorts.
 In the 19th century and well into the 20th century, tatting was used like crochet or knitted lace mainly for edgings, collars, doyleys, traycloths and so on.

 There are several different tatting techniques.
 Tatting using a shuttle is assumed to have developed from the large knotting shuttles of the aristocratic ladies, however needle tatting developed at the end of the 19th century using a long needle.
 A different size needle is required depending on the thickness of the thread or yarn used and this can be anything from a fine 80 cotton to thick Aran type wool.
 There are other techniques including hooked tatting developed by a Japanese lady and cro-tatting.
+Compared to lace, tatting is more free form being worked on directly from a hand (rather than using a pillow or a loom) and so, a lot more stable in the process.

 Within these types of tatting there are many (150!) techniques deviating from the basic ring and chain.
 These include Cluny tatting, split-ring, Maltese rings, pearl tatting, Josephine rings extended picots, triple picots, crossed picots, adding beads to the ring thread, adding to the ball thread, adding other hard objects etc.